sparc-coop/blossom/README.md

 ![Sparc Logo](Sparc.Core/Files/icon.png)

-# Introduction
+# What is Sparc.Kernel?

 **Sparc.Kernel** is an opinionated framework-of-a-framework for .NET 6.0 Web, Mobile, and Desktop development.

+# OK, what is it really?

+**Sparc.Kernel** is a hand-crafted framework full of architectural conventions that attempt to remove as much of the boilerplate connective tissue as possible.

-Its chief aim is to introduce conventions that, when followed, remove as much of the connective tissue as possible, so that you may focus more of your programming energy on the logic of the back end and the presentation of the front end.
+Its chief aim is to remove all the drivel it possibly can, so that you may focus more of your beautiful programming energy on what really matters for your app:

+- the logic of the back end, and
+- the presentation of the front end.

+Nothing else should matter nearly as much.

-# How to get started
+# How is a Sparc solution structured?

 A typical Sparc solution has three main components:

 - one **Features** project.
-This project serves as the main back end API for the application, and contains the vast majority of the application's logic.
+This project is the main back end API for the application, and contains the vast majority of the application's logic.
 - one **UI** project.
-This project serves as the shared front end for Web, Mobile, and Desktop, using Blazor as its underlying architecture.
+This project is the shared front end for Web, Mobile, and Desktop, using Blazor as its underlying architecture.
-- one or more **Platforms** projects.
-These projects serve as the deployable projects for Web (using Sparc.Platforms.Web) and Android/iOS/Mac/Windows (using Sparc.Platforms.Maui).
-They are typically very small projects with only platform-specific code, as most of the UI exists in the shared UI project.
+- *(optional)* one or more **Platforms** projects, if you're deploying to multiple platforms.
+These projects are the deployable units for Web (using Sparc.Platforms.Web) and Android/iOS/Mac/Windows (using Sparc.Platforms.Maui).
+They are typically very small projects with only platform-specific startup code and platform overrides.
+The vast majority of the UI code should still exist in the shared UI project.

+# Alright, how do I use it?

 ## Step 1.
 Create a Sparc Solution